baransu/sugar/SYNTAX.md

 * Type declarations should be known before definition.
 * While declarations can be written gruped by at once in terms of validation, it should be warned to group declarations with coresponding definitions
 * Each function definition should be reachable, if any is unreachable it should be warned and removed
-* Identifing function by pattern match should happend from top to bottom in given arrity and type declaration
+* Identifing function by pattern match should happend from top to bottom in given arity and type declaration

 #### Function declarations
 ```sugar